MathiasEskildsen/ONT-AmpSeq/README.md

 cd path/to/home-dir/ONT-AmpSeq-main
 bash workflow/scripts/nanoplot.sh -o path/to/out_dir -i path/to/data/samples -t 1 -j 1
 ```
 The `nanoplot.sh` script will then create a directory based on the specified output variable containing three sub-directories: `stats`, `fastqs` and `joblog`.
 The `stats` sub-directory contains plots for each respective sample, located in individual sub-directories named after their respective fastq file.
 Within these sub-directories the `LengthVsQualityScatterPlot_dot.png` provides a great overview of the read characteristics for each sample. `fastqs` contains unzipped merged fastq files, which can be used in the main snakemake workflow or be removed.
-The last directory `joablog`, contains a text file with the command-line output.
+The last directory `joblog`, contains a text file with the command-line output.
 This can be useful for debugging.
 ### Analysis of stats results
 In this section we provide a guide on how to determine filtering tresholds for the ONT-AmpSeq pipeline.
 However, it should be noted, that thresholds can vary greatly, depending on the dataset, and should be considered for every dataset.
 Said threshold can always be changed, depending on user-criteria.
 The guide has been made by using the stats-script located at `path/to/home-dir/ONT-AmpSeq-main/workflow/scripts/nanoplot.sh` and a tiny dataset located at `path/to/home-dir/ONT-AmpSeq-main/.test/test_data` containing 16S rRNA V1-8 amplicons.
 ```